Thank you, Scott Shannon, and thanks to all of you for being with us.

 We just want to know those kind of questions.

-Okay, but the Raid of Mar-a-Lago was done by the Washington, D.C. counterintelligence division.
+Okay, but the raid of Mar-a-Lago was done by the Washington, D.C.
+Counterintelligence Division.

 At any point, correct me if I'm wrong.

-Uh but this is a particular guy that Michael Horowitz himself pointed out that should be investigated, didn't he?
+But this is a particular guy that Michael Horowitz himself pointed out that should be investigated, didn't he?

 Didn't they?